 Direct flights to Australia will depend on your preferred location; the world’s sixth largest country accounts for 5% of the world’s land mass.
 Australia’s most popular airports include Sydney Airport, Melbourne Airport, Brisbane Airport and Perth Airport.

 Situated in the Southern Hemisphere, Australia’s seasons are opposite to those in the Northern Hemisphere, with winter June – August and summer December – February.
 Contrary to popular belief, Australia’s climate isn’t hot and arid; temperatures vary across the country from season to season.
 The south experiences its heaviest rain in the winter, while the northern regions see wet season which runs from November-April.
 In the south, seasonal temperatures tend to be a few degrees warmer than the UK, whereas northern regions are consistently warmer.
-If you are looking for cheap flights to Australia, choose wisely, depending on when you are going; Sydney is most definitely best enjoyed when it is warm and relatively dry!
+If you are looking for cheap flights to Australia from UK, choose wisely, depending on when you are going; Sydney is most definitely best enjoyed when it is warm and relatively dry!

 With more than 22,000 miles of coastline and nearly 15,000 miles of island coast, there are hidden gems just waiting to be discovered.
 With so much coast comes an abundance of secret, white sand beaches and water sport opportunities.
 You don’t have to be a certified diver to enjoy the incredible under water scenery; to the uninitiated, snorkelling is equally magical.
 Of course, if you are on the east coast, a trip to The Great Barrier Reef is probably on the cards; here, you will experience the mesmerising kaleidoscope created by over 1,400 species of coral and 200 types of fish.
 If you are staying on the west coast of Australia, head to Ningaloo Reef, the only fringing barrier reef on this side of the country.
 With over species of fish and 200 of coral, it is quite simple awe-inspiring.